Table of contents

 - Did you create the FXT file for the currency pair & timeframe that you are trying to use in your backtest?

-- If the answer to the above is yes, did you copy it to the correct location (including the correct MT4 installation folder if you have more than one)?
+- If the answer to the above is yes, did you copy it to the correct location (in recent MT4 builds, head to File -> Open Data Folder to find the right place)?

 - Also see the answer for question #1 above.